Frequently Asked Questions

 I applied, but I haven’t heard anything.
 What's going on?

 If your application was submitted fully, please check your email’s junk or spam folder.
 We use an email service and sometimes our emails get marked as spam.
-If you have checked your junk or spam folder and still do not see a response from us, please contact email email@example.com.
+If you have checked your junk or spam folder and still do not see a response from us, please email email@example.com.

 What courses do you offer?